hanuunah/Promotion-Engine/README.md

 ### Architecture Specification
   #### Functional Overview
   The promotion engine is used during the checkout process to calculate the total order after applying the promotions types to the SKUs.
-The promotion engine allows to add more promotion types in later date
+The promotion engine allows to add more  promotion types in later date.

   #### Architecture context